-The Information and Data Collaboration Programme (IDC) collects and collates data and information from publicly available sources and platforms to create intelligence and research products for stakeholders who are able to work to the benefit of preventing exploitation and protecting victims and the vulnerable.
+The Information and Data Collaboration Programme (IDC) collects and collates data and information from publicly available sources and platforms to create intelligence and research products for stakeholders who are able to help prevent exploitation and protect the vulnerable.

-Our core approach is to engage and collaborate with key and interested stakeholders in industry sectors important to the work of fighting trafficking and modern slavery, such as finance, fishing and palm oil, to create information products that help identify risks of exploitation and protect the vulnerable.
-Some of these industries, such as the financial industry, function within highly structured environments characterized by heavy legal requirements and well-established risk management frameworks.
-Others, such as the fishing industry, function in more unstructured environments, which lack existing infrastructure and tools to identify and address risk.
+A central part of our work is engaging and collaborating with key stakeholders in industry sectors important to the work of fighting modern slavery, such as finance, fishing and palm oil, to create information products that help identify risks of exploitation and protect the vulnerable.